dragonflyoss/d7y.io/versioned_docs/version-v2.0.5/setup/install/helm-charts.md

 > **We did not recommend to using dragonfly
 > with docker in Kubernetes**
 > due to many reasons:
-> no fallback image pulling policy.
+> no fall back image pulling policy.
 > deprecated in Kubernetes.
 > Because the original `daemonset` in
 > Kubernetes did not support `Surging Rolling Update` policy.